theriou/EQ-Discord-Bot/README.md

 # EQ Discord Bot Offline
  EQ Discord Bot that uses Offline files for data instead of pinging Websites\
 \
+If you want a Lite version that only requires one Version of files, check it out: https://github.com/theriou/EQ-Discord-Bot-Offline
+\
 Requires a Discord Bot set up to your discord server, recommended to google this\
 \
 Requires a config.json file with the following format:\